MrJoy/base_image_factory/README.md

 ### Configurator

-The Base Image provides the [configurator](https://github.com/GoCarrot/configurator) as teak-configurator.
+The Base Image provides the [configurator](https://github.com/GoCarrot/configurator) as fb-configurator.

-teak-configurator is enabled by default in this image.
+fb-configurator is enabled by default in this image.

 As the Base Image provides no "metaconfiguration" for the configurator it will not actually do anything.